thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 ### The `remove` command

-The `remove` command uninstalls a software module.
+The `remove` command uninstalls a software module, and possibly its dependencies if no other modules are dependent on those.

 ```
 $ plugin remove NAME [--version VERSION]